nhambardzumyan/roulette-multiplayer-game/README.md

   - Implement a phase in the game to automatically display the winners once the game ends.
   - Store winners and history into a db.
 - **Highlight winning players:** Ensure that players who win are prominently highlighted.
-- **Update Dashboard**: Update the dashboard to show all players placed bets and their results for better visibility.
+- **Update Dashboard**: Update the dashboard to show all players' placed bets and their results for better visibility.